jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 ## **Experience**

 ### **Web3 Startup**

+### Jr. DevOps Engineer / Backend Dev
 *Full-time · Present*

-- Worked with Git and Gitlab CICD.
+- Worked with Git and Gitlab CICD, as well as Github and Github Actions.
 - Used DJango Python Framework to create 3 different backend applications.
 - Created 2 different chatbots in Python, as well as a registration bot for public chat groups.
 - Worked with Ethereum based Crypto Currencies within Python and Node.js to read and process data from the blockchain.